 2. Children are most relaxed while sleeping.
-The more tense someone is, the more difficult it is to get a good stretch.
+The tenser someone is, the more difficult it is to get a good stretch.
 Night splints can take advantage of nighttime to encourage an increase in range.
 Since night splints also don’t have to do double-duty as ambulation devices, they can be designed to “push the envelope” a bit more with stretching than a daytime AFO, and some can even be adjusted to take advantage of improved range.

 3. Children – especially young children – are restless and don’t always want to sit still for stretching.
 While we adults may not mind, and may even enjoy, holding a passive stretch, children are (at best) bored and (at worst) complain about the pain.
 Night splints allow prolonged passive stretches without worrying about keeping a child still and compliant.

-It’s important to understand that for some children, night splints can be an effective compliment to daytime stretching, strengthening, and AFOs, and while they look seem uncomfortable to us, kids are resilient and usually adapt pretty quickly to the addition of night splints.
+It’s important to understand that for some children, night splints can be an effective complement to daytime stretching, strengthening, and AFOs, and while they look seem uncomfortable to us, kids are resilient and usually adapt pretty quickly to the addition of night splints.